Samuel1236w/PRODIGY_CS_02/README.md

    - Specify the output path to save the decrypted image.
    - Enter the same key used during encryption to restore the original image.

+  NOTE

+  - Ensure that the same key is used for both encryption and decryption.
+  - This tool supports image files in formats like JPG and PNG